gmagannaDevelop/MyPyDrive/README.md

 # MyPyDrive
-An simple module to effectively interact with Google Drive.
+A simple module to effectively interact with Google Drive.